jestes5111/LeetCode_POTD_2023/README.md

-# LeetCode_POTD
+# LeetCode_POTD_2023
-My answers for LeetCode's Problem of the Day for every day of 2023.
+My answers (in Python3) for LeetCode's Problem of the Day for every day of 2023.